basham/swit-workshop-a11y/slides.md

 Sketch → HTML → Screen reader

 Notes:
-Now with a little more understanding of how interactive content works, let's work on another sketch.
+Now with a little more understanding of how interactive content works, let's review another sketch.